mattm8600/MattCave/Discussion 1 Notes.md

 - Book to check out: The Precipice

-- Existential Crisis → You can reverse engineer from worst case scenario to make decisions t
+- Existential Crisis → You can reverse engineer from worst case scenario to make decisions that avoid it.